mandotleung/react-native-image-crop-picker/README.md

 - (iOS only)support copy 360 photo metadata
 - (iOS only)Add options return source image data instead of compress
 - Check is 360 photo
+- return source image md5 (iOS - not the actual md5 of returned image.
+Becuase I need the md5 of the picked image for verify duplicate selection)

 ### Request Object(Customized)